-Despite their large size and somewhat imposing appearance, King Shepherds can be considered the "gentle giants" of the canine world.
-Not only are they incredibly calm and sweet, but they're gentle with small children and other pets.
-King Shepherds are loyal and protective of their family members—but not aggressive—making them the perfect family pet.
+Despite their large stature and somewhat imposing appearance, King Shepherds are usually very friendly.
+These dogs are usually very calm and sweet with their owners.
+King Shepherds are also loyal and protective of their family members—but not aggressive—making them the perfect pet for the right owners.

-Coat and Color: Straight and coarse or wavy and long in black, white, tan, brown, gray, or silver
+Coat Color: Black, white, tan, brown, gray, or silver

 Characteristics of the King Shepherd